SoftUni-Internal/interactive-content/EN/01-Encapsulation/01-Access-Modifiers.md

 [slide]
 # Default Access Modifier

-Do not explicitly declare an access modifier
+Does not explicitly declare an access modifier

 ```java
 class Team {